M-Woo/fly-on-angular/optional_lab.md

 - create Delete route - DONE
 - create Create route - DONE
 - create Search Bar that Filters planes
-- each plane should have an image
+- each plane should have an image - DONE